Duties and Volunteering

 As a sailing member, I'm encouraged to help run the sailing at least five times over the year but that doesn't suit me is there another way to volunteer to help the club?

-If your personal circumstances make doing duties on the duty rota difficult/impossible then please highlight through this application what you can help with.
+If your personal circumstances make doing duties on the duty rota difficult/impossible then please let us know what you can help with.
 For example, there is a Tuesday Group which does maintenance around the club once a week, some members offer professional services while others organise the training.
 However, the committee is flexible and open to new ideas so please highlight what you could help with and we'll be in touch.

 From what age are sailing junior members encouraged to do duties?